anthonystarke/w3_d1_SQL_homework/homework.md

 ## Extension

 1. Research how to delete multiple entries from your table in a single command.

-DELETE FROM Table (Name, Location)
+DELETE FROM people (Name)
-SELECT 'Name1', 'Location1'
+SELECT 'Anthony Starke'
 UNION ALL
-SELECT 'Name2', 'Location2'
+SELECT 'Anita Squires'
 UNION ALL
-SELECT 'Name3', 'Location3'
+SELECT 'Janapoles Ramos'